Trump can't stop U.S. jobs from leaving

 Bell has found a new job, but he says some coworkers haven't been so lucky.
 The layoffs were "heartbreaking," he said, and it didn't help that they were tasked with training their Indian replacements.

-He's holding on off judging the president's success for now, but says he expects results.
+He's holding off on judging the president's success for now, but says he expects results.

 Trump has heralded his efforts to save American jobs, such as negotiations that kept 800 positions at a Carrier plant in Indianapolis that were slated to move to Mexico.
 And he's said his economic plans, which include lower corporate taxes and possible tariffs on imports, will convince companies to stop the practice of shifting jobs outside the United States.